Customization APIs

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the Tag Update method includes the following elements:

-• A single JSON tag object containing information about the newly updated tag.
+• A single JSON tag object with details about the newly-updated tag.

-Note: For a description of the JSON name:value pairs in a tag object see Tag JSON.
+Note: For details of the JSON name/value pairs in a tag object, see Tag JSON.

 top | section